 screening questions and temperature checks.

-• Common areas are closed and cannot be used by visitors.
+• Common areas are closed to visitors.

-For the health and safety of all our visitors, families, and staff we must adhere to these strict guidelines.
+For the health and safety of all our visitors, families, and staff we must adhere to these guidelines.
 Failure to comply may result in being asked to leave the facility and/or forfeit of visitation privileges.

-We are doing everything we can to protect our patients, families and employees during these unprecedented times.
+We are doing everything we can to protect our patients, families, and employees during these unprecedented times.

 For Updated Information on COVID-19